How to organize documents in a data room hero.

 How to create a data room in Google Drive

 Google Drive isn't a real data room platform.
-But plenty of founders use it, especially early-stage.
+But plenty of teams use it, especially early-stage.
 Here's how to make it work as well as possible.

 Step-by-step setup